Mykelti Williamson: Career

 Williamson began acting professionally as a child.
-His first TV appearances include Starsky and Hutch, Father Murphy, Hill Street Blues, Miami Vice, China Beach, and Midnight Caller.
+His first TV appearances include Starsky & Hutch, Father Murphy, Hill Street Blues, Miami Vice, China Beach, and Midnight Caller.
 Perhaps his best-known television role was as program director Donovan Aderhold in the syndicated series The New WKRP in Cincinnati.
 Williamson also starred in PBS's TV series The Righteous Apples.
 The show focuses on the activities of The Righteous Apples, five Boston-area high school musicians, who in a troubled world, seek to help people in distress.
-Williamson was the lead singer of the group in the show in which he was just a teenager at that time.
+Williamson played Charles "Big Neck" McMorris, the lead singer of the group in the show in which he was just a teenager at that time.

-His film debut was in Streets of Fire (1984).
-His credits include Wildcats (1986) with Goldie Hawn, Miracle Mile (1989), The First Power (1990) with Lou Diamond Phillips, Free Willy (1993), Forrest Gump (1994) with Tom Hanks, Waiting to Exhale (1995), Heat (1995), Soul of the Game (1996) with Delroy Lindo, Con Air (1997), Truth or Consequences, N.M.
+One of Williamson's first film appearances was in Streets of Fire (1984).
+His credits include Wildcats (1986) with Goldie Hawn, Miracle Mile (1989), The First Power (1990) with Lou Diamond Phillips, Free Willy (1993), Forrest Gump (1994) with Tom Hanks, Waiting to Exhale (1995), Free Willy 2: The Adventure Home (1995) Heat (1995), Soul of the Game (1996) with Delroy Lindo, Con Air (1997), Truth or Consequences, N.M.
 (1997), William Friedkin's TV version of 12 Angry Men (1997), Three Kings (1999), Having Our Say: The Delany Sisters' First 100 Years (1999), Holiday Heart (2000), Black Dynamite (2009), The Final Destination (2009), and The Purge: Election Year (2016).
 Williamson is best known as Private Benjamin Buford "Bubba" Blue in the Academy Award–winning 1994 film Forrest Gump.
+He would also more than once play the role of social worker Dwight Mercer in the Free Willy franchise.
 He also received favorable reviews when he played Negro league baseball player Josh Gibson in the HBO film Soul of the Game (1996).